-To install the CA Certificates on the User Station:
+- ► To install the CA Certificates on the User Station: - 1.
+Plug a USB drive or mount a network storage containing the appropriate certificate file into the User Station - 2.
+Click Administration > Trusted Certificates, then click the Import Certificate button

-- Plug a USB drive containing the appropriate certificate file into the User Station. - Click Administration > Trusted Certificates, then click the Import Certificate button .
+.
 The Import Trusted Certificate page opens with a list of detected certificates.

-- Click Import to install the desired certificate onto the User Station.
+- 3. Click Import to install the desired certificate onto the User Station.
 Certificate files must be one of the following types: PEM, DER, TXT, CER, or CRT and must contain a PEM or DER encoded certificate. - 4.
 The content of the installed certificate is displayed. - To show a list of installed certificates, click Back to all Certificates. - To remove this certificate, click Remove and then OK. - 5.
 If multiple certificates are needed, repeat the same steps to install more.